 8. Sorry, There Are Just Too Many of You

 The buildings preceding today’s St. Lawrence Market underwent many renovations over the years (only one of them flame related, in case you were wondering).
 Maybe the most peculiar reason for renovating happened in the late 1890s.
 The population of Toronto saw a dramatic spike around that time, so St. Lawrence Hall had to be rebuilt in order to accommodate the growing populace.

 So, we’re not saying St. Lawrence Market is the best public market in Toronto (though National Geographic would disagree).
 But we will say it was the first.
 Quick to follow, St. Patrick’s Market was founded in 1836 and St. Andrew’s Market came about in 1850, making them the three first public markets in Toronto alongside St. Lawrence.
 Of that trifecta, St. Lawrence Market is the only one still operating as a market.
 You can now find an organic food court at 238 Queen Street West where St. Patrick’s used to be, and the block that was home to St. Andrew’s is now a park.

 10. Police Station Priorities

 The South Market building, in addition to being the first City Hall, was also the first police station!
 The proof?
 There are still some chains hanging from a wall where prisoners used to be chained.
-As if being in shackles wasn’t bad enough, remember that the Market sits on the shore of Lake Ontario.
-When inevitable flooding happened, unlocking prisoners was not a top priority, and there were some gruesome, watery deaths…
+(Ok, we admit these are from a Halloween party in recent years… but they are where we are told chains used to hang ;)) As if being in shackles wasn’t bad enough, remember that the Market sits on the shore of Lake Ontario.
+When inevitable flooding happened, rumour has it unlocking prisoners was not a top priority, and there were, some say, a few gruesome, watery deaths…

 11. And It Ain’t Over!